-Last updated on 5 Dec, 2022
+Last updated on 28 July, 2023

 Can You Put An Air Mattress On A Bed Frame?

-– By Casper
+– By Eric Smith

-One of the most controversial topics about air mattresses is can you put them on a bed frame?
 Raising an air mattress off the floor by 5-10 inches definitely gives you a more comfortable sleeping environment, such as it becomes easy to get in and out of bed, keeps the bed from getting dirty, and helps it maintain warmth.
 Still, some people suggest not putting it on the frame, but why?

 A regular mattress and an air mattress are two different things but are used for the same purpose, sleeping.
 Putting a regular latex or memory foam mattress on a bed frame makes more sense because they are compatible with each other, but things get slightly changed when it comes to an air mattress.